Transfer in China and free visa-free entry

 However, the information given here is based on official documents from Chinese visa centres (see visaforchina.cn) and can also be verified against the Tiamtic database used by airlines.

-Timatic in a simplified version is publicly available free of charge, for example on the United airlines website.
+Timatic in a simplified version is publicly available free of charge on the Emirates website, for example.

 The final decision to grant visa-free entry is always up to the official in China.